matthew-hre/github-bot/README.md

 Automatic links to Ghostty's GitHub issues/PRs/discussions ("entities") when a message contains GitHub-like mentions (`#1234`).
 It reacts to message edits and deletions for 24 hours, while also providing a "❌ Delete" button for 30 seconds in case of false positives.
+A "❄️ Freeze" button is also provided to stop reacting to message edits and deletions.
 Mentioning entities in other ghostty-org repos is supported with prefixes:
 * `web` or `website` for [ghostty-org/website][website-repo], e.g. `web#78`
 * `bot`, `bobr`, or `discord-bot` for [ghostty-org/discord-bot][bot-repo], e.g. `bot#98`
 * `main` or `ghostty` for [ghostty-org/ghostty][main-repo] (default), e.g. `main#2137` or